tc39/notes/meetings/2017-09/sept-28.md

 ## Process for adding agenda items

-LBR: I want to codify the deadline for adding agenda items - the deadline should be Friday, UTC-12, 7 days before the date of a meeting.
+LEO: I want to codify the deadline for adding agenda items - the deadline should be Friday, UTC-12, 7 days before the date of a meeting.
 This gives everyone a week to read the specifications and prepare for the meeting.

 DD: It is important for the Chrome team to keep track of any advancement - we would ask if it is put on the agenda with little time for the Chrome team to review - don't expect advancement.